 Comparing EV’s specifications, such as kW consumption, battery status and WLTP range, can provide valuable insights for evaluating and comparing different EV models.
 Yes, it is true that many websites still focus primarily on ICE when it comes to vehicles specifications and search possibilities.
 Websites should therefore be redesigned to provide detailed information about EV-specific features.
 MA5 conducts a yearly survey on used car websites and ranks them based on various aspects.
 This provides valuable insights for both consumers and industry professionals.
 By assessing different aspect, you can help users make informed decisions when it comes to purchasing used EV’s.

-Important note is that while the U8sed EV market share is increasing, the overall EV used car rotation is going down in Europe.
+Important note is that while the Used EV market share is increasing, the overall EV used car rotation is going down in Europe.

 Used Car insight report INDICATA June 2023 states the following: